selcukes/selcukes.github.io/docs/03_guides/data-bind.md

 DataMapper object helps to read and write Json , xml or yaml/yml files with `@DataFile` annotation.

-### Resolution Algorithm
+### DataFile Lookup Strategy

-DataMapper looks for matching data files in test resource folder by converting POJO class name to a SnakeCase json or yaml/yml file.
+The `DataMapper` uses a specific strategy to locate the appropriate data files in the test resource folder.
+This strategy is based on converting the POJO class name to a SnakeCase JSON or YAML/YML file.

-- For POJO class `TestUsers.java`
-- Matching test data files are `test_users.json` or `test_users.xml` or `test_users.yml` or `test_users.yaml`
+For example, for the POJO class `TestUsers.java`, the matching test data files would be test_users.json, test_users.xml, test_users.yml, or test_users.yaml

 `@DataFile` annotation also takes additional attributes as follows

-- fileName : Specify custom data file like 'sample_data.json'
+- fileName : This attribute allows you to specify a custom data file name, such as `sample_data.json`
-- filePath : path where data file is located. 'src/main/resources'
+- filePath : This attribute is used to specify the path where the data file is located, such as `src/main/resources`.
-- streamLoader: true/false, by default its false.
-This attribute is used to load data files from class loader which helps to read from jar file.
+- streamLoader: This attribute is set to false by default.
+If set to true, the DataMapper loads data files from the class loader, which allows for reading from a JAR file.
   :::note
-   if you enable streamLoader then fileName attribute is mandatory.
+  If you enable `streamLoader`, then the `fileName` attribute is mandatory.
   :::
 ### Read data files

-Let's first look at the `test_users.json` file we'll be reading
+To illustrate how to read data files using the DataMapper object, let's consider the `test_users.json` file below:

 ```json
 {